 Private bar study loans up to $15,000 may be available for graduating students preparing to take the bar exam.
 These loans help finance bar exam deposits and fees, bar prep courses, as well as living expenses while studying for the bar.
 Bar study loan applications require school certification.

 Once you’ve been approved for a bar study loan by a qualified lender, you must inform the Office of Student Advancement at the law school so we can certify your graduation date.
 For more information regarding bar study loans, contact the Student Advancement Office at 850.644.7338.

 Out-of-State Bar Exam and Admission Boards

 Approximately 15% of our graduates sit for a bar exam in a state other than Florida.
-These other jurisdictions include Georgia, North Carolina, New York, Virginia and California.
-Click here for a Comprehensive Guide to Bar Admission Requirements.
+These other jurisdictions have included Georgia, North Carolina, New York, Virginia and California.